evelynjulia/a500_notebooks/class_notes.md

 Deliverables:
 - if we have figures in the paper he wants the notebook that generated the figures and if we have functions then he wants to be able to see those in a library / module

+Use black as an editor to check the code is in the right format flake 8 is a different one